psycedelicAI/high-security-facility-concept/README.md

 ## 3D Threat Thinking

-Konceptet utgår inte från att hot enbart kommer via entréer eller marknivå.
+The concept does not assume that threats only come through entrances or at ground level.

-I stället tillämpas **3D Threat Thinking**, där facilityn förstås som en rumslig säkerhetsmiljö där intrång, närvaro och påverkan kan ske från flera riktningar och nivåer, inklusive:
+Instead, it applies **3D Threat Thinking**, where the facility is understood as a spatial security environment in which intrusion, presence, and impact may occur from multiple directions and levels, including:

-- takaccess
+- roof access
-- sidointrång
+- lateral intrusion
-- ovanliga eller icke-linjära angreppsvägar
+- unusual or non-linear attack paths
-- strukturellt förbisedda accesspunkter
+- structurally overlooked access points

-Detta breddar hotmodellen bortom traditionell tvådimensionell perimeterlogik.
+This expands the threat model beyond traditional two-dimensional perimeter logic.

 ---

 ## Relation to Zero Trust

-Konceptet bygger i första hand på:
+The concept is primarily built around:

-- fysisk närvaro
+- physical presence
-- zonkontext
+- zone context
-- rörelselogik
+- movement logic
-- enheters lokation
+- device location
-- credential custody i fysisk miljö
+- credential custody in the physical environment
-- surveillance som aktiv säkerhetsfunktion
+- surveillance as an active security function

-Det är därför inte primärt utformat som en traditionell Zero Trust-modell, och det förutsätter inte att organisationer saknar kännedom om Zero Trust.
+It is therefore not primarily designed as a traditional Zero Trust model, nor does it assume that organizations lack familiarity with Zero Trust.

-I stället kan konceptet förstås som en **facility-centrerad tillitsmodell** som kompletterar Zero Trust genom att tillföra starkare fysisk, rumslig och operativ kontext.
+Instead, the concept can be understood as a **facility-centered trust model** that complements Zero Trust by adding stronger physical, spatial, and operational context.

-Zero Trust-principer som:
+Zero Trust principles such as:

-- kontextbaserad tillit
+- context-based trust
-- segmentering
+- segmentation
-- minsta privilegium
+- least privilege
-- kontinuerlig validering
+- continuous validation

-är fullt kompatibla med modellen och kan integreras där det är relevant.
+are fully compatible with the model and can be integrated where relevant.

 ---